-- Accounting software - We have journal templates for many of the most popular accounting software that you can export from the PayFit app and import directly to your accounting software.
+- Accounting software - We have journal templates for many of the most popular accounting software.
+These can be exported from the PayFit app and imported directly to your accounting software.

 - Pensions - For most automatic enrolment schemes, we will submit your pension report on your behalf.